LLC Tax as S Corp: Everything You Need to Know

 Once you have considered both options, you can discuss the details with your attorney.
 When first seeking S corporation election, due diligence can ensure that there are fewer complications down the road.
 This is particularly important for companies with multiple owners and shareholders.

 If you would like your LLC taxed as an S corp, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.